mo3tazJ/mo3tazJ/README.md

 # ENG.
 Moutaz Jnoub

-## 👨‍💻 IT Specialist | Software Developer | Data Science Learner
+## 👨‍💻 IT Specialist | Software Developer | Data Science & AI Enthusiast

 Highly experienced IT professional with over 20 years of expertise in IT support, systems administration, and software development.
-Currently pursuing a Master's degree in Computer Science with excellence.
+Master's in Computer Science Graduate, ranked 2nd in cohort (90.4%).

 ### 🔍 About Me